 The GIC is the only pediatric research initiative that links participants' genomic data with their clinical data and biospecimen metadata.
 This information helps clinicians deliver better care and helps researchers accelerate discoveries.

-Drives research discovery for all diseases
+Drives research discovery for all conditions and diseases

 Champions patient-centered research

 Enhances clinical care for patients